TelenorStartIoT/mic-workshops/docs/content/get-started/120-why-use-mic.md

 ## Realtime

-MIC maintains a [MQTT broker](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) which is part of [AWS IoT](https://aws.amazon.com/iot/).
-What this means is that you can utilize a MQTT client in any language/platform (supporting X.509 certificates) for both listening on incoming data and send data downlink to your IoT devices.
+MIC uses an [MQTT broker](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) which is part of [AWS IoT](https://aws.amazon.com/iot/).
+This means that you can send data to MIC using an MQTT client in any language/platform (that supports X.509 certificates and TLS or DTLS for MQTT transport), listen (subscibe) to incoming data and send data downlink to your IoT devices from MIC.
+MIC also supports devices connected using NB-IoT, LTE Cat M! and LoRaWAN directly.

 ## Rules Engine